Central Belt

-It was formerly known as the Midlands or Scottish Midlands but this term has fallen out of fashion.
+It was formerly known as the Midlands or Scottish Midlands, but this term has fallen out of fashion.

 The Central Belt lies between the Highlands to the north and the Southern Uplands to the south.

 In the early 21st century, predictions were made that due to economic migration indicators, the urban areas of Glasgow and Edinburgh, whose centres are approximately 41 miles apart, could merge to create a megalopolis over the coming decades.

 Smaller Central Belt

-The area is often considered as the "triangle" defined by the M8, M80 and M9 motorways stretching from Greenock and Glasgow in the west to Edinburgh in the east, encompassing towns such as Paisley, Cambuslang, Hamilton, Stirling, Falkirk, Cumbernauld, Livingston and Bathgate.
-It has been referred to as the Lowland Triangle.
+The area is often considered as the triangle defined by the M8, M80 and M9 motorways stretching from Greenock and Glasgow in the west to Edinburgh in the east, and has been referred to as the Lowland Triangle. encompassing towns such as Paisley, Cambuslang, Hamilton, Stirling, Falkirk, Cumbernauld, Livingston and Bathgate.
 The population of the local authority areas which are wholly within this territory and have no extensive unpopulated areas was approximately 2.39 million in 2018.